JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 I looked around and Beven was eyeing his mom while trying to find a blank disk somewhere in the pile of crap on the kitchen table.

 “Really?
-Just like that Jack,” she said in a semi-intimidating way.
+Just like that Jack,” she said in a semi-intimidating way, standing there with her arms on her hips.
+It was really a strange scene.
+Everyone’s silent and here is the family matriarch just standing there and giving a 14 year old kid (aka: me) the 3rd degree because I was willing to give her son a copy of the game for free.

 ***